kakun45/xeniyas-Isochrone-back/README.md

 ## Features and Usage Instructions

 This application is designed to provide users with comprehensive usage instructions.
-For instance, by inputting your address and desired commute time, you can click the "Go" button and the application will display all the areas in NYC you can reach within that specified time frame.
+For instance, by inputting your `address` and desired `commute time` up to an hour, you can click the `"Go"` button and the application will display all the areas in NYC you can reach within that specified time frame.

+(!)
+The project has time constraints with minimum and maximum limitations.
+The API does not support requests for commute times exceeding 60 minutes, and I assumed a minimum walking time of 6 minutes for the start.

 # Prerequisites